-16FAA Budget: Important Challenges Affecting Aviation Safety, Capacity, and Efficiency (GAO/T-RCED-93-33, Apr.
+13 FAA Budget: Important Challenges Affecting Aviation Safety, Capacity, and Efficiency (GAO/T-RCED-93-33, Apr.
 26, 1993).

-However, we found serious shortcomings in FAA's process for approving new explosive detection equipment for industry use.
-For example, FAA does not plan to test new equipment at airports as part of the certification process but instead intends to rely on contractor and laboratory tests to determine the performance of new equipment.
+However, we found serious shortcomings in FAA's process for approving the industry's use of explosive detection equipment.
+For example, FAA does not plan to test new equipment at airports as part of the certification process but instead plans to rely on contractor and laboratory tests to determine the performance of new equipment.
 In addition, FAA has not developed reliability standards for the new equipment, even though the reliability of the devices can have significant impacts on airlines' operations.
 FAA could approve a system without knowing how frequently it will break down.
 FAA officials believe that such operational issues as maintainability, reliability, and compatibility are economic tradeoffs that only the airlines can make.
 Later this year, we expect to provide this Subcommittee with a report detailing these and other issues related to FAA's efforts to develop new explosive detection technology.

 FAA is at a pivotal point because of the convergence of several key challenges.
 First, FAA faces the prospect of almost no-growth budgets for the foreseeable future.
-In addition, current trust fund revenues are less than outlays for FAA's budget and it is important that FAA operate in the most cost-effective manner within available funds.
+In addition, current trust fund revenues are less than outlays for FAA's budget and it is important that the agency makes the most cost-effective investments within available funds.